dtsukiyama/muri/README.md

 This repository contains the Chainer implementation of waifu2x: [[2]](https://github.com/nagadomi/waifu2x); ala Tsurumeso[[1]] https://github.com/tsurumeso/waifu2x-chainer

 Much of the credit should go to Tsurumeso and Nagadomi.
 However I just wanted to implement these models as a python module.
-I originally wanted to call this package 'Muda' (無駄), but amazingly there is a package called 'Muda.'
-Why call it Muda?
+I originally wanted to call this package 'Muda' (無駄), but amazingly there is a Python package called 'Muda.'

+Why would I want to call it Muda?

 ![](pngs/muda.png?raw=true)